I don’t know what’s happened to me. I’ve gone from someone with a reputation for Gucci and Louis Vuitton, to a bird who goes ga ga over charity shops.

 - Keep dabbing on the silver paint until the piece is covered and you’re happy with the effect

 With this particular technique, you’re aiming for a tarnished, almost galvanised metal effect, but why not experiment?
-Try using more silver and less black and see how that turns out – I’m thinking pewter, or aged silver!
+Try using more silver and less black and see how that turns out – I’m thinking

 Just go for it!
 It’s SO simple and uses very few supplies.